Other Frequently Asked Questions

 What other scholarships can I apply for at UW?

 The University of Wyoming offers competitive scholarships to students based on their cumulative GPA and ACT or SAT scores.
-Information about these scholarships can be found at www.uwyo.edu/scholarships.
+Please review the scholarship information for more details.

 How are GPAs calculated for purposes of awarding Hathaway Scholarships?